awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

    &SigninToken = *** the value of SigninToken received in the previous step ***
    ```

    The following example shows what the final URL might look like\.
 The URL is valid for 15 minutes from the time it is created\.
-The temporary security credentials and console session embedded within the URL are valid for the duration you specify in the `SessionDuration` parameter when you initially request them\.
+The temporary security credentials and console session embedded within the URL are valid for the duration you specify in the `SessionDuration` HTTP parameter when you initially request them\.

    ```
    https://signin.aws.amazon.com/federation